Legal + Legal + Legal = Illegal?

 Just how does this make sense again?
 Neteller has stopped accepting gambling payments from US customers, so why would it make sense that Americans can’t withdraw the money that they currently can’t deposit into online gambling sites through Neteller anyway?

 PS – I would point out that the restrictions haven’t stopped Americans from gambling online, particularly as it is incredibly easy to find an online casino or from transferring money to and from online casinos.
-As predicted, it has just moved the business from the “trusted” providers like Neteller to providers who are operating illegally and thus with much fees.
+As predicted, it has just moved the business from the “trusted” providers like Neteller to providers who are operating illegally and thus with many fees.